 As August fades to September and Labor Day comes, we transition out of summer and into fall.
 The faces of our local fishing guides are tanned and weathered—signs of another good summer season.
 Similar to summer, all waters are normally viable options.

 Unlike summer when nearly all waters are solid choices, fall can see some rivers and creeks fish better than others.
 This is when our expertise and experience in Montana is invaluable.
 For example, the Madison River near Ennis could be experiencing a great fishing year, whereas another river may not.
 Fall is typically a very consistent season to fish in Montana, but where to go requires local knowledge.
 We’ve got decades of that.

 As the days of September fade and October approaches, weather becomes less predictable as cold fronts move through.
 Like spring, fall is better suited for slightly more experienced anglers, both with the proper gear and the proper attitude, to enjoy a successful trip.
 Deeper into October and closer to Halloween, fishing action can rival early summer, however, the chosen methods change.
 Serious dry-fly anglers will delight in the possibility of late-season Blue Winged Olive or October hatches.
 Anglers dedicated to fishing streamers may land a trophy-size brown trout; they may also fish aggressively all day and enjoy only gorgeous views of changing cottonwoods and snow-dusted peaks.

 Yellow Dog Flyfishing Adventures chose Montana to call home.
 Spring, summer, or fall means we can fish Montana’s best fly-fishing waters at times we enjoy them the most.
-From all corners of the world, we offer free and expert tips and advice so contact us today to let us share our home waters with you.
+We offer free and expert tips and advice from all corners of the world so contact us today to let us share our home waters with you.